MyLotto is the only website authorised to sell tickets for Lotto New Zealand’s games.

-There is no age limit for playing Lotto, Big Wednesday, Bullseye or Keno.
+There is no age limit for playing Lotto, Big Wednesday, Bullseye, Keno or Play 3.
 Instant Kiwi is restricted to people aged 18 years or over, and is currently only available from Lotto New Zealand retail stores.

 Dip means the numbers on a ticket are randomly chosen for you.

 Pick your own means the numbers on a ticket are chosen by you.

 Favourite means a set of numbers saved to your account, enabling you to play your favourite numbers quickly and easily.

 Yes, if your ticket is entered into the Lotto draw, it is also entered into the Winning Wheel draw.

 Due to the system spending limits, it is not possible to offer the full multidraw options for Combos, so we are not able to sell these online.